Difference between Decree Nisi and Decree Absolute10 Nov 2021 | Lauren Gaines

 What is a Decree Nisi?

-If the Judge allocated to review your case is satisfied that your marriage should be brought to an end, the Judge will grant a court order known as a ‘Decree Nisi’.
-It confirms that the court accepts the reason given for your divorce and does not see any reason why you cannot divorce.
-Like many legal terms, ‘nisi’ has its origins in Latin, meaning ‘unless’.
+If the Judge allocated to review your case is satisfied that your marriage should be ended, the Judge will grant a court order known as a ‘Decree Nisi’.
+It confirms that the court accepts the reason for your divorce and does not see why you cannot.
+Like many legal terms, ‘nisi’ originates in Latin, meaning ‘unless’.
 The decree does not end your marriage, but it means ‘unless’ an application is brought to rescind the Decree Nisi, your divorce can be granted upon the application for a Decree Absolute.

 How do I obtain a Decree Nisi?